Skip to Main Content

 An equipment loan is a small business loan you can use to help fund equipment for a business.
 Small business equipment loans work similarly to any other business loan, and they are offered by many types of lenders.
 You can use the loan to buy, repair or replace equipment.

 Business equipment is any tangible asset that you use for your business.
 This includes company vehicles, machinery, computers and furniture.
-It also includes any equipment you might need when you’re just opening, though startup loans may be more restrictive.
+It also includes any equipment you might need when you’re just opening the business, though it can be difficult to find startup loans.

 How to get equipment financing

-When you apply for a loan, the lender will want to know what equipment you plan to buy.
+When you apply for a loan, the lender will want to know what equipment you plan to buy and how much it costs.
 This helps them understand the loan amount.
 It also gives them information on the specific equipment that will act as collateral for your loan.
+The lender may want a quote from an equipment vendor to verify the equipment cost as you’re applying for the equipment loan.

 Before you apply for an equipment loan, make sure you understand the full loan amount and the monthly payments.
 Use a business loan calculator to get an idea of your potential monthly payment.
-It’s important to make sure you can afford the loan before getting it.
+Then, you can see whether you can easily manage the equipment loan cost within your business budget.

 2. Decide between an equipment loan and an equipment lease